mgechev/angular2-style-guide/README.md

     - This is a controller of a component.
     - The component should be used as an element.

+  *Why?*: In case a name suffix is used the class is easier to find with IDE's/text editor's fuzzy search.

 * Use [`@HostListener`](https://angular.io/docs/ts/latest/api/core/HostListener-var.html) and [`@HostBinding`](https://angular.io/docs/ts/latest/api/core/HostBinding-var.html) instead of the [`host`](https://angular.io/docs/ts/latest/api/core/Host-var.html) property of the [`@Directive`](https://angular.io/docs/ts/latest/api/core/Directive-decorator.html) and [`@Component`](https://angular.io/docs/ts/latest/api/core/Component-decorator.html) decorators:

   *Why?*: The name of the property, or method name associated to [`@HostBinding`](https://angular.io/docs/ts/latest/api/core/HostBinding-var.html) or respectively [`@HostListener`](https://angular.io/docs/ts/latest/api/core/HostListener-var.html) should be modified only in a single place - in the directive's controller.
 In contrast if you use [`host`](https://angular.io/docs/ts/latest/api/core/Host-var.html) you need to modify both the property declaration inside the controller, and the metadata associated to the directive.